RBS Car Collection

 1946 Dodge Deluxe 4-door Sedan Fluid Drive

-The 1946 Dodge Deluxe 4-Door Sedan Fluid Drive was one of the first cars Lee Gartner sold as a salesman at Reed Brothers.
-When the original owner (Lewis Bell) could no longer drive, Lee Gartner purchased it back from him.
-As the story goes, Lewis Bell nicknamed the old car “Charity” because it was the only car he ever drove and it always got him where he wanted to go.
+This wasn’t just any car.
+It was one of the very first cars my father, Lee Gartner, sold as a young salesman at Reed Brothers Dodge.
+Years later, when its original owner, Lewis Bell, could no longer drive, my dad bought it back.
+Mr. Bell had affectionately named the car “Charity”, explaining that it was the only car he ever owned and it always got him where he wanted to go.
+The nickname stuck… and so did the car.

-To commemorate Mary Jane and Lee Gartner’s 50th wedding anniversary on April 10, 1998, the dealership spruced up the vintage ’46 Dodge.
-Richard, the eldest son of Lee and Mary Jane, chauffeured his parents to and from The Kentland’s Mansion in this car for their Golden Wedding Anniversary celebration.
+To commemorate Mary Jane and Lee Gartner’s 50th wedding anniversary on April 10, 1998, the dealership gave “Charity” a special sprucing up.
+Richard, the eldest son of Lee and Mary Jane, had the honor of chauffeuring his parents to and from the Kentlands Mansion in the vintage Dodge for their Golden Wedding Anniversary celebration.
+It was the perfect way to mark fifty years together, in a car that had been part of the family story for decades.

-left: Mary Jane & Lee Gartner at their 50th Wedding Anniversary Celebration
+Mary Jane & Lee Gartner standing next to ’46 Dodge at their 50th Wedding Anniversary

 1994 Dodge Viper